markovmodel/PyEMMA/doc/source/tutorial.rst

 On our Youtube channel you will find lectures and talks about:

-  * Markov model state theory
+  * Markov state model theory
   * Hidden Markov state models
   * Transition path theory
   * Enhanced sampling
-  * dealing with multi-ensemble molecular dynamics simulations in PyEMMA
+  * Dealing with multi-ensemble molecular dynamics simulations in PyEMMA
-  * useful hints about practical issues...
+  * Useful hints about practical issues...

 2019 Workshop
 ^^^^^^^^^^^^^